No data to support changing Boeing 737 MAX 10 cockpit alerting -executive

 Boeing has also added six new board members with expertise in engineering, safety and supplier management, and restructured its engineering ranks.

-The 737 MAX 10, the largest variant of the 737 MAX family, competes with Airbus' AIR.PA strongest-selling model, the A321neo.
-Both planes are aimed at the fast-growing segment of the market just above 200 seats.
+The 737 MAX 10 competes with Airbus' AIR.PA strongest-selling model, the A321neo - jets aimed at the fast-growing segment of the market just above 200 seats.

-Boeing is entrenched in broader certification and industrial headaches across its jetliner portfolio. .
+Agency Partners analyst Nick Cunningham said the 737 MAX flight deck should be equipped with a modern crew alerting system, found on other production aircraft for decades.

+"It is amazing that one of the world's most populous commercial aircraft, that may be in service through the 2060s, can be certified without a modern crew alerting system," Cunningham said.

 The company has held talks with some lawmakers about asking for more time, but has not formally sought an extension to address the flight deck issue.
 Only Congress can extend the deadline if the FAA does not certify the MAX before the end of the year.